jblukach/cloudcruft/README.md

 # cloudcruft

+Public IP addresses from a shared pool are automatically assigned using the Dynamic Host Configuration Protocol (DHCP) as resources launch.
+Addresses occasionally develop a poor reputation on the Internet before being returned.
+The next organization blindly assumes those addresses, which can result in a negative customer experience.

+Cloud Cruft maintains a thirty-day history to verify an IP's reputation.

 ### Threat Feeds

 I appreciate all the work that goes into maintaining these threat feeds - thank you!